 A diet and/or lifestyle that abstains from the use of animal products.
 An ethical principal of nonviolence.
 Attempts to source all foods in the least harmful way to animals, humans, and the Earth.
 A vegan diet may possibly contain synthetic and/or processed food products including chemicals and may potentially consist of foods fried in added fats or oils.

-Plants grown without the use of synthetic chemicals (e.g. pesticides, herbicides) and also without the use of any animal products, especially manures as fertilizers.
+Agricultural practice where plants are grown without the use of synthetic chemicals (e.g. pesticides, herbicides) and also without the use of any animal products (like manures) as fertilizers.
 Any diet type can be made partially or fully Veganic by correctly choosing all of the different plants that make up the food consumed.

 A diet that contains no animal meat, but includes dairy products (e.g. milk, cheese) and possibly eggs.
 There are sub categories here such as lacto and lacto-ovo.